Northwestern Wildcats football: Pat Fitzgerald era (2006–2022)

+In 2014, players on the team began efforts to unionize.
+The National Labor Relations Board dismissed a union petition by Northwestern football players in August 2015.

 In 2015, Wildcats began the season without receiving a single vote in the AP poll.
 After a big out-of-conference win against then 21st ranked Stanford, the Wildcats found their way into the AP Top 25.
 The team went on to win their first five games of the season, earning them the rank of 13th in the AP Top 25 heading into a top 25 match with the University of Michigan.
 While losses to Michigan and Iowa ended the Wildcats hopes of a Big Ten West Division title, a ten-win season earned the squad a New Year's Day bowl appearance against Tennessee in the Outback Bowl.
 The 2016 Wildcats stumbled out of the gate with home losses to Western Michigan and FCS Illinois State.
 After opening Big Ten play with a loss to Nebraska, the Cats fell to 1–3.
 Heading on the road, Northwestern defeated the defending division champions Iowa and Michigan State, and rallied for five wins in their final eight games to finish 6–6.
 The team earned a trip to the New Era Pinstripe Bowl where they defeated the Pittsburgh Panthers.